anatolebeuzon/monitor/README.md

 **Search engine:** navigating through the dashboard using left/right arrows is fine for a few websites, but can quickly get irritating when the number grows.
 In this case, a basic text input allowing the user to choose which website to show may be more appropriate.

 **Resiliency to network interruptions:** currently, the dashboard exits when it fails to connect to the daemon.
 This behavior is considered acceptable as long as the daemon and client are running on the same machine.
-However, if the daemon were to be used on a server, and the client on a user's laptop, the network connection between these two components would be less reliable.
+However, if the daemon was used on a server, and the client on a user's laptop, the network connection between these two components would be less reliable.
 In this case, the dashboard should try to recover from a network failure by making new connection attempts to the daemon.

 **Dynamically set dashboard's height:** currently, the library used for displaying the dashboard ([`termui`](https://github.com/gizak/termui)) does not support adapting the UI components' height to the window's height.
 Therefore, users with small terminal windows may not see the bottom of the dashboard.
 In a future iteration, the dashboard's height could be computed from the window's height.